usc-ee250-spring2020/GrovePi-EE250/ee250/lab04/part3/README.md

-Write a script in the `ultrasonicClient.py` and `ultrasonicServer.py` files provided to stream the distance output from the ultrasonic sensor connected to your rpi to your VM every 110ms using UDP packets. *Note: the firmware loaded into the Atmega328P and grovepi.py library have a total call time of 110ms so you do not need to add any `time.sleep()` calls.* We can use UDP here because we're not too worried about lost packets.
+Write a script in the `ultrasonicClient.py` and `ultrasonicServer.py` files provided to stream the distance output from the ultrasonic sensor connected to your rpi to your VM every 110ms using UDP packets. *Note: the firmware loaded into the Atmega328P and grovepi.py library has a total call time of 110ms so you do not need to add any `time.sleep()` calls.* We can use UDP here because we're not too worried about lost packets.
 See below to determine where to run each script.